CarlosPumar/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 #### 8.14: Database, part 2

-Complete the program so that all queries (to get _allBooks_ working with the parameter _author_ and _bookCount_ field of an author object is not required) and mutations work.
+Complete the program so that all queries (to get _allBooks_ working with the parameter _author_ and _genres_ field of an author object is not required) and mutations work.

 You might find [this](https://docs.mongodb.com/manual/reference/operator/query/in/) useful.